roes/sentiment_analysis/display/README.md

 ## Running the server

 Requires __python__ and [pyramid](http://www.pylonsproject.org/projects/pyramid/download).
 Also requires you to have created the database, see above.
-It should found here: `db/reputation.db`
+It should be found here: `db/reputation.db`

 Run `python display.py`

+Go to `localhost:8080` in your browser.